The quest for realism.

 The Quest for Realism.
 Part 1 - The Impulse Measurements.

-To measure a speaker's response accuracy to an impulse or leading edge, we use a function generator to input a step function to an amplifier driving the loudspeaker.
-Like this:
+To measure a speaker's response to an impulse or leading edge, needs an input step function to the loudspeaker:

 Impulse input.